-- 24 An Essential Patent Claim means any Patent Claim [including claims in issued patent(s) - 25 or pending patent application(s)] the use of which was necessary to implement either a - 26 mandatory or optional portion of a normative clause of the IEEE Standard when, at the - 27 time of the IEEE Standard's approval, there was no commercially and technically - 28 feasible non-infringing alternative implementation method for such mandatory or - 29 optional portion of the normative clause.
-An Essential Patent Claim does not include - 30 any Patent Claim that was essential only for Enabling Technology or any claim other - 31 than that set forth above even if contained in the same patent as the Essential Patent

-Does the IEEE determine whether a patent is essential when requesting a Letter of
+- What is an Essential Patent Claim?
+1. 24 - 25 An Essential Patent Claim means any Patent Claim [including claims in issued patent(s) - or pending patent application(s)] the use of which was necessary to create a compliant 26 - 27 implementation of implement either a mandatory or optional portions of thea - normative clauses of the [Proposed] IEEE Standard when, at the time of the 28 - 29 [Proposed] IEEE Standard's approval, there was no commercially and technically - feasible non-infringing alternative- implementation method for such mandatory or 30 - optional portion of the normative clause.
+An Essential Patent Claim does not include 31 - 32 any Patent Claim that was essential only for Enabling Technology or any claim other - 33 than that set forth above even if contained in the same patent as the Essential Patent - Claim.
+See clause 6.1 of the IEEE-SA Standards Board Bylaws at 34 - 35 http://standards.ieee.org/develop/policies/bylaws/sect6-7.html#6.1. - 36 2.
+Does the IEEE determine whether a patent is essential when srequeksting a Letter of 37 Assurance?

-- 32 Claim.
-See clause 6.1 of the IEEE-SA Standards Board Bylaws at - 33 http://standards.ieee.org/develop/policies/bylaws/sect6-7.html#6.1.

-Assurance?
-36 37 No. When it requests a Letter of Assurance, the IEEE has made no determination of
+- 39 No. When it requests a Letter of Assurance, the IEEE has made no determination of - 40 any Patent Claim's essentiality.